Cascading/fluid/README.md

 All Fluid artifacts are built with JDK 1.7 (though they are likely JDK 1.6 source compatible).

-Third, Fluid depends on [Flapi](https://github.com/UnquietCode/Flapi).
-If you are using Maven/Ivy/Gradle or similar then you may need to add the Maven repository at http://www.unquietcode.com/maven/releases to your build definition and the necessary Flapi jars will be included in your project.

-Flapi is also hosted on Conjars, so the above typically isn't necessary.

 ## Design Notes

 Please comment on the mail list for suggestions, or prototype them in tests and pull requests.